Museums & History

 Lose track of time year-round at the Colorado Railroad Museum with over 100 narrow and standard gauge steam and diesel locomotives, passenger cars, cabooses and G-scale garden railway on our 15-acre railyard.
 Visit our exhibit galleries, renowned library, roundhouse restoration facility and working turntable.
 Check out our special events and train rides!

-Visit today and meet the Legendary People who built Golden, learn why local beer and pizza are so famous, and explore Golden’s Epic Events timeline exhibit!
+Visit the Golden History Museum & Park and meet the Legendary People who built Golden, learn why local beer and pizza are so famous, and explore Golden’s Epic Events timeline exhibit!